 No Project / Task Time Project Lead Effects of non- implementation Outcome sought / Objective Project Size Cost 1 Review DBC's Local Plan when adopted and revise Neighbourhood Plan to incorporate housing sites and other updates.
-April 2025 Clare Norton Jacqueline Veater The Neighbourhood plan will not align with the Local Plan A Neighbourhood Plan which aligns with the Local plan Large TBC 2 Collaborate with developers of Molyneux Avenue, Grange Farm and The Bobsleigh to deliver on key NP policies.
-From Jan 2022 Parish Council Planning Committee Chair Lack of impact of the NP.
-To improve delivery of affordable housing, accessible housing for older people and 2/3 bed homes.
-Med Nil 3 Promote the Design Guide widely across the Parish, starting by publishing on PC website and in Reg 14 Consultation booklet From Jan 2022 Parish Council Planning Committee and Officers Developments which do not fit with the character of Bovingdon Well designed and sustainable homes Med Small 4 Review Census 2021 data when released.
+Mid term Clare Norton Jacqueline Veater The Neighbourhood plan will not align with the Local Plan A Neighbourhood Plan which aligns with the Local plan Large Small 2 Collaborate with developers of Molyneux Avenue, The Bobsleigh, and/or other promoters of future development proposals to deliver on key Neighbourhood Plan policies.
+Short term Parish Council Planning Committee Chair Lack of impact of the Neighbourhood Plan.
+To improve delivery of affordable housing, accessible housing for older people.
+Med Nil 3 Promote the Design Guide widely across the Parish, starting by publishing on PC website and in Reg 14 Consultation booklet.
+Short term Parish Council Planning Committee and Officers Developments which do not fit with the character of Bovingdon Well designed and sustainable homes Med Low 4 Review Census 2021 data when released.
 Add appendix to the Neighbourhood Plan.
-April 2022 Clare Norton Jacqueline Veater Out of date data may lead to additional insight or actions being lost Accurate and robust analysis and actions Med Small
+Short term Clare Norton Jacqueline Veater Out of date data may lead to additional insight or actions being lost Accurate and robust analysis and actions Med Low